MoonPoet/xaprb-src/content/blog/2007/mysql-toolkit-version-896-released.md

 (of course, I couldn't resist making that configurable, so you can specify your own time windows).

 You can also run it as a daemon.
 Running the update process as a daemon is intuitive.
 Running the monitoring process isn't quite as obvious, because a daemon should re-open STDOUT to /dev/null.
-What you can do is give it the &#8211;file argument and it'll keep a file current with the most recent line of output, which you can check anytime you want to see how your replica has been doing over the last X time windows.
+What you can do is give it the `--file` argument and it'll keep a file current with the most recent line of output, which you can check anytime you want to see how your replica has been doing over the last X time windows.

 ### Changelog